zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 Similarly, there is another goal symbol, `InputElementRegExpOrTemplateTail`, for contexts where `TemplateMiddle` and `TemplateTail` are permitted, in addition to `RegularExpressionLiteral`.
 And finally, `InputElementTemplateTail` is the goal symbol for contexts where only `TemplateMiddle` and `TemplateTail` are permitted but `RegularExpressionLiteral` is not permitted.

-We can imagine the syntactic grammar analyzer ("parser") calling the lexical grammar analyzer ("tokenizer" or "lexer"), passing the goal symbol as a parameter and asking for the next input element suitable for that goal symbol.
+In implementations, the syntactic grammar analyzer ("parser") may call the lexical grammar analyzer ("tokenizer" or "lexer"), passing the goal symbol as a parameter and asking for the next input element suitable for that goal symbol.

 ## Syntactic grammar